 For the latter reason, we needed to introduce the auxiliary energy functional and could not simply prescribe the energy as it was done in \cite{BMS21}.
-Unlike the method in \cite{LZ23}, which only leads to solutions defined up to a stopping time, we follow the strategy employed in \cite{HZZ22}, incorporating expectations directly into the iterative estimates.
-While the core calculations remain fundamentally similar, it is nevertheless crucial to analyze them in detail to address all the aforementioned aspects.
-This leads to the precise choice of parameters arising in the convex integration scheme to achieve global in time estimates and therefore the ergodicity of solutions. \\ The introduction of the auxiliary energy functional not only enables the construction of ergodic solutions but also ensures that these solutions satisfy the energy inequality and are therefore Leray--Hopf, as desired. \\ \\ In the sequel, we present our result in more detail; the model of non-Newtonian flows perturbed by an additive noise in $d\geq 3$ dimensions reads rigorously as
+Unlike the method in \cite{LZ23}, which only leads to solutions defined up to a stopping time, we follow the strategy employed in \cite{HZZ25}, incorporating expectations directly into the iterative estimates, allowing us to achieve global in time estimates.
+While the core calculations remain fundamentally similar, the presence of the non-Newtonian tensor in the power-law equations necessitates enhanced regularity of solutions to guarantee their ergodicity.
+This, however, requires controlling higher-order derivatives in the iterative estimates, distinguishing our approach from \cite{HZZ25}.\\ The introduction of the auxiliary energy functional not only enables the construction of ergodic solutions but also ensures that these solutions satisfy the energy inequality and are therefore Leray--Hopf, as desired. \\ \\ In the sequel, we present our result in more detail; the model of non-Newtonian flows perturbed by an additive noise in $d\geq 3$ dimensions reads rigorously as